NataEn/Advanced-JS-Topics/oop_and_prototypes.md

 this.fullName=function(){ return `${this.firstName} ${this.lastName}`};};
 }

-const dude=new Person("dd","ss")
+const dude=new Person("Alice","Black")
 dude.fullName();
 ```

 But, in this method, we have the word "this" reffering to the instance the function is called upon.
-And, as this function is created/copied on every new instance creation, we can just put it on the **prototype of the function constructor** (the function prototype):
+And, as this function is created/copied on every new instance creation, we can just put it on the **_prototype_ of the function constructor** (the function prototype):
-The function "Person", has a "Prototype" (and a "**proto**") attribute that is pointing to Persons prototype.
+The function "Person", has a "Prototype" (and a **_proto_**) attribute that is pointing to Persons prototype.
-When we use the "new" key word in `new Person("first","last")` the new instance will point to that same prorotype with its "\***\*proto\*\***"
+When we use the "new" key word in `new Person("first","last")` the new instance will point to that same prorotype with its **_proto_**
 attribute.
 Thus, if we add: